evandowning/drmemory/GT/README.md

 # dynamic-binary-instrumentation
-Used for performing dynamic binary rewriting on Windows PEs using DrMemory (based on DynamoRIO)
+Used for performing dynamic binary instrumentation on Windows PEs using DrMemory (based on DynamoRIO) to insert API calls.

 ## Installing
 1) Install Windows 10 32-bit on a VM.